 The English language has three basic tenses: past, present, and future.
-Within these verb tenses, there is a perfect form to indicate completed action, a progressive form to indicate ongoing action, and a perfect progressive form to indicate ongoing action that will be completed at some definite time.
-For example:
+Within these verb tenses, there is a progressive form to indicate ongoing action, a perfect form to indicate completed action, and a perfect progressive form to indicate ongoing action that will be completed at some definite time.

 The purpose of past tense verbs within the English language is to express activity, action, state, or being in the past.
 For example:

 - “We visited the grocery store yesterday.”
 Visited is a simple past tense verb that is used to describe a completed action.

 - “Emily had said that she went to the mall.”
 Said is a past perfect tense verb that describes reported speech.

 - “They were driving for three days.”
 Were driving is a past progressive tense verb that describes a previous action which took place over a period of time.

 To learn more about the various verb tenses visit the Past Tense Verb Chart and these online sites: